Back

 Back to the drawing board: carbon accounting platform development didn’t go according to plan.
 And the nature profited from it

 Eco-friendly business is difficult, expensive, and necessary.
-One cannot change the latter.
-To help with everything else, Purrweb made an app for tracking carbon emissions.
-We studied the international ecological agenda, spent 4 extra months, and made client happy along the way.
+The latter cannot be changed.
+To help with everything else Purrweb made an app for tracking carbon emissions.
+We studied the international ecological agenda, spent 4 extra months, and made clients happy along the way.
 We'll tell you what we did and why we did it.

 Reading time: 6 minutes